Maram people

 The Maram people, also known as the Maram Naga, are a Tibeto-Burmese Naga ethnic group inhabiting the large portion of Senapati district in the Northeast Indian state of Manipur.

+They use Meitei language as their second language (L2) according to the Ethnologue.

 Demographics

 Marams are mainly found in the Senapti district of Manipur.
 According to the 1992 figures, the Maram Khullen was the largest village of Marams, followed by Willong.